8fold/site-joshbruce.com/content-root/public/experiences/finances/investment-policy/content.md

 I have created multiple allocations based on the portfolio's net worth using the Coast FI stack above:

 - Mark 0: Coast FI 1
-	- Debt: 0 to 1 percent; target of 0
+	- Liabilities: 0 to 1 percent; target of 0.
-	- Cash: 3 to 9 percent; target of 6
+	- Short-term assets: 3 to 9 percent; target of 6.
-	- Alternatives: 0 to 1 percent; target of 0
+	- Growth assets: 91 to 97 percent; target of 94.
-	- [.United States](US) Treasuries: 0 to 1 percent; target of 0
+	- Negative correlation assets: 0 to 1 percent; target of 0.
-	- Equities: 91 to 97 percent; target of 94
+	- Low correlation assets; target of 0.
 - Mark 0.2: Coast FI 2
-	- Debt: same
+	- Liabilities: same.
-	- Cash: same
+	- Short-term assets: same.
-	- Alternatives: same
+	- Growth assets: 74 to 97 percent; target of 92.
-	- US Treasuries: 0 to 2 percent; target of 2
+	- Negative correlation assets: 0 to 2 percent; target of 2.
-	- Equities: 74 to 97 percent; target of 92
+	- Low correlation assets: same.
 - Mark 0.4: Coast FI 3
-	- Debt: same
+	- Liabilities: same.
-	- Cash: same
+	- Short-term assets: same.
-	- Alternatives: 0 to 2 percent; target of 2
+	- Growth assets: 67 to 97 percent; target of 84.
-	- US Treasuries: 6 to 10 percent; target of 8
+	- Negative correlation assets: 6 to 10 percent; target of 8.
-	- Equities: 67 to 97 percent; target of 84
+	- Low correlation assets: 0 to 2 percent; target of 2.
 - Mark 0.6: Coast FI 4
-	- Debt: same
+	- Liabilities: same.
-	- Cash: same
+	- Short-term assets: same.
-	- Alternatives: 3 to 5 percent; target of 4
+	- Growth assets: 59 to 89 percent; target of 74.
-	- [.United States](US) Treasuries: 13 to 19 percent; target of 16
+	- Negative correlation assets: 13 to 19 percent; target of 16
-	- Equities: 59 to 89 percent; target of 74
+	- Low correlation assets: 3 to 5 percent; target of 4
 - Mark 0.8: Coast FI 4
-	- Debt: same
+	- Liabilities: same.
-	- Cash: same
+	- Short-term assets: same.
-	- Alternatives: 10 to 16 percent; target of 13
+	- Growth assets: 48 to 72 percent; target of 60.
-	- US Treasuries: 17 to 25 percent; target of 21
+	- Negative correlation assets: 17 to 25 percent; target of 21.
-	- Equities: 48 to 72 percent; target of 60
+	- Low correlation: 10 to 16 percent; target of 13.
 - Mark 1: Coast FI 4 and beyond
-	- Debt: same
+	- Liabilities: same.
-	- Cash: same
+	- Short-term assets: same.
-	- Alternatives: 15 to 23 percent; target of 19
+	- Growth assets: 40 to 60 percent; target of 50.
-	- US Treasuries: 20 to 30 percent; target of 25
+	- Negative correlation assets: 20 to 30 percent; target of 25.
-	- Equities: 40 to 60 percent; target of 50
+	- Low correlation assets: 15 to 23 percent; target of 19

-This progression ensures I reduce volatility based on the net worth of the portfolio, not my age or calendar year.
+This progression ensures I reduce volatility based on the estimated value of the portfolio, not my age or calendar year.

-I have a [high risk tolerance and capacity](/essays-and-editorials/finances/investment-policies/); in part because I don't think I'll stop earning income and I'm content with my minimal lifestyle.
+I have a [high-risk tolerance and capacity](/essays-and-editorials/finances/investment-policies/), partly because I don't think I'll stop earning income, and I'm content with my minimal lifestyle.

-As of this writing I'm able to cashflow my lifestyle without needing assistance from the portfolio.
-I enjoy what I do most days, so, I don't see my income dropping dramatically for the next few years at least.
+As of this writing, I can cashflow my lifestyle without needing assistance from the portfolio.
+I enjoy what I do most days, so I don't see my income dropping dramatically for the next few years at least.

 ### Rebalancing the portfolio

-I am of the mind that rebalancing should be minimal, if ever and use a [hybrid approach](/essays-and-editorials/finances/investment-policies/).
+I think rebalancing should be minimal, if ever, and use a [hybrid approach](/essays-and-editorials/finances/investment-policies/).

 Rebalancing, for me, means bringing the value of the holdings to within the specified range for each holding, not necessarily to the target.
-Therefore, if each asset class is within the specified range, the portfolio is considered in balance, regardless of underlying holdings.
+Therefore, if each asset class is within the specified range, the portfolio is considered balanced, regardless of underlying holdings.

-- I have a fixed cash allocation, but no floor (specified minimal cash amount) at the moment.
+- I currently have a fixed cash allocation but no floor (specified minimal cash amount).
-- I'm in accumulation mode and use the “while you're at it” approach when purchasing; and would do similar in drawdown mode.
+- I'm in accumulation mode and use the “while you're at it” approach when purchasing, and would do similar in drawdown mode.
 - I've also combined the calendar and percentage-of-portfolio approaches, which I’ll call the event-driven, date-executed strategy.

 1. Decide which portfolio from above is the target; Mark 1, for example.
 2. Establish one or more rebalancing intervals and dates; I’ll start with annually around my birthday.
-(I've seen many suggestions—sometimes they even contradict one another and are all based on past performance, which doesn’t guarantee future peer.
-Further, if everyone rebalances on the same day, weird stuff can happen, so, random dates are good.)
+(I've seen many suggestions—sometimes they contradict one another and are all based on past performance, which doesn’t guarantee future performance.
+Further, if everyone rebalances on the same day, weird stuff can happen, so random dates are good.)
 3. Choose the event-based criteria:
     - if the portfolio goes out of balance and you don't hold a rebalancing token, receive one rebalancing token;
     - today's date:
         - must be greater than the token's creation date,
-        - must be greater than the date of the previous executed rebalancing, and
+        - must be greater than the date of the previously executed rebalancing, and
         - must be greater than the rebalancing date following the creation date of the token; and
     - when rebalancing is performed, the token is spent (no longer in my possession).

 This might sound complicated, and that's kinda the point; I'm dissuading myself from doing a "full" rebalance out of emotion and a possible false sense of urgency.
 However, this method gives me flexibility in execution.

-Let's say it's June 2020 and the portfolio goes out of balance; I receive a rebalancing token.
-July 2020 comes along; I'm able to spend the token to rebalance the portfolio using the valuations on that day and I decide to rebalance.
-August 2020 the portfolio is out of balance; I receive a rebalancing token, but I can't rebalance again until July 2021.
-July 2021 comes along and the portfolio is in balance, so, I decide not to rebalance at that time; I retain the token.
-December 2021 comes along and the portfolio goes out of balance again and I decide to rebalance at that time; I have the token, December 2021 is greater than July 2020 and July 2021.
+Let's say it's June 2020, and the portfolio goes out of balance; I receive a rebalancing token.
+July 2020 comes along; I can spend the token to rebalance the portfolio using the valuations on that day, and I decide to rebalance.
+August 2020, the portfolio is out of balance; I receive a rebalancing token, but I can't rebalance it until July 2021.
+July 2021 comes along, and the portfolio is in balance, so I decide not to rebalance at that time; I retain the token.
+December 2021 comes along, and the portfolio goes out of balance again, and I decide to rebalance at that time; I have the token December 2021 is greater than July 2020 and July 2021.

 Note: These are [guidelines and guardrails](/essays-and-editorials/guidelines-and-guardrails/), not hard and fast rules.
 Further, sometimes restrictions in an account may cause me to change how I go about certain things.